swabhs/open-sesame/README.md

 `MODEL=frameid`

 Frame identification is based on a bidirectional LSTM model.
 Targets and their respective lexical units need to be identified before this step.
-At test time, the model spits out example-wise analysis to the command line.
+At test time, example-wise analysis is logged in the model directory.

 ### 3. Argument (Frame-Element) Identification

 `MODEL=segrnn-argid`

 Argument identification is based on a segmental recurrent neural net, used as the *baseline* in the [paper](https://arxiv.org/abs/1706.09528).
 Targets and their respective lexical units need to be identified, and frames corresponding to the LUs predicted before this step.
-At test time, the model spits out example-wise analysis to the command line.
+At test time, example-wise analysis is logged in the model directory.

 ## Prediction on unannotated data